Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems: Introduction

+Here $N$ can be any finite positive integer or infinite (where in the latter case, it is understood that $j$ ranges over $\mathbb{N}$), $Y_{(1)}(s) \leq Y_{(2)}(s) \leq Y_{(3)}(s) \leq \cdots$ denote the order statistics at time $s$ of the particle positions $\{Y_j\}$ (provided such an ordering exists) , $\{W_j\}$ are independent standard Brownian motions, and $g_\ell \in \mathbb{R}$ and $\sigma_{\ell}>0$ denote the drift and diffusivity, respectively, of the $\ell$th order statistic.
+We refer to $\{Y_j\}$ (resp. $\{Y_{(j)}\}$) as the state process for the {\em labeled} (resp. {\em ranked}) particle system.
+When $\sigma_\ell=1$ for all $\ell$, it can be verified \cite[Lemma 3.5]{sarantsev2017infinite}, under conditions on $(\bar x, \bar g)$, that the dynamics of the ranked trajectories $\{X_j = Y_{(j)}\}$ can be expressed in the form \eqref{eq:loctimeeq0} with $p=1/2$, and $L_{(j,j+1)}$ taken as the semimartingale local time of $X_{j+1} - X_{j}$ at the origin.
 Equation \eqref{RBD} is non-standard and interesting from the point of view of the classical theory of stochastic differential equations because the drift and diffusivity of a particle vary in a discontinuous manner as its rank changes in the system.
 Consequently, rank-based diffusions have been a subject of extensive research.
-Results on existence and uniqueness of solutions to \eqref{RBD} (in both the weak and strong sense) and on absence of triple collisions (three particles at the same place at the same time) have been studied in \cite{bass1987uniqueness,PP,sarantsev2017infinite,shkol2011levy, ichiba2013strong, ichiba2010collisions,sarantsev2015triple,ichiba2017yet}.
+Results on existence and uniqueness of solutions to \eqref{RBD} (in both the weak and strong sense, in finite and infinite particle settings) and on absence of triple collisions (three particles at the same place at the same time) have been studied in \cite{bass1987uniqueness,PP,sarantsev2017infinite,shkol2011levy, ichiba2013strong, ichiba2010collisions,sarantsev2015triple,ichiba2017yet,fernholz2013planar}.